This article has links to products and services we recommend, which we may make a commission from.

 What We Loved

-- Off the beaten path – true to the mission of A Chef’s Tour, this Chiang Mai food tour took us away from the tourist paths to the food stalls only locals know.
+• Off the beaten path experience – true to the mission of A Chef’s Tour, this evening Chiang Mai food tour took us away from the tourist paths to the food stalls only locals know.
 Traveling in the red car also allowed us to explore much more of the city.

-- The depth and knowledge we got from Moui, our A Chef’s tour guide was remarkable.
-As a food lover and local from the region, she knew the local cuisine and the best food tasting places.
+• In-depth and knowledge insights – As a food lover and also from northern Thailand, Moui, our A Chef’s tour guide was remarkable.
+She knew the local cuisine, the local vendors, and the best places to try the food.
 We left much more knowledgeable and empowered after our time together.

-- Wide variety of Chiang Mai food and flavors.
-One thing we really appreciated was the diversity of flavors of local foods we sampled.
-From sweet to savory and street foods, we age a lot.
+• Wide variety of Chiang Mai food and flavors.
+One thing we really appreciated was the diversity of flavors we sampled.
+From sweet to savory and street foods, we ate a lot.
 Discovering Burmese food and its importance to northern Thai cuisine was very much appreciated.

 What Could Be Improved